-In normal operation, the user is presented with screens given in TABLE 1:
+In normal operation, the user is presented with two simultaneous screens:

-1. One of the System Parameter screens of TABLE 1.1.
+1. One of the Measurement screens out of the screens of Table 1.1/1.3/1.4.

-These screens may be scrolled through one at a time in an incremental order by pressing the "System / UP" key to roll over again in same order.
-Few important screens are explained in Section 2.5 to 2.7.
+These screens may be scrolled through one at a time in an incremental order by pressing the respective key.
+Few important screens are explained in Section 2.1 to 2.7.

-2. One of the Energy / Counter screens of TABLE 1.2.
+2.One of the Energy/Counter screens out of the screens of Table 1.2.

-These screens may be scrolled through one at a time in an incremental order by pressing the "Energy / ENTER" key to roll over again in same order.
-Few important screens are explained in Section 2.8 to 2.10.
+These screens may be scrolled through one at a time in an incremental order only by pressing the "Enter key" to roll over again in the same order.
+Few important screens are explained in Section 2.8 to 2.10